Elementary and Secondary Education Act (ESEA)

 More ESEA Assurances — Teacher Qualifications

 Our school receives federal funds for programs that are part of the Elementary and Secondary Education Act (ESEA), as amended (2015).
+You’ll find far more information about casino aus.
 Throughout the school year, we will continue to provide you with important information about this law and your child’s education.
 Based on current education law, teachers must have earned State certification and licensure.
 State certification and licensure is the training required to be a teacher.

 We are very proud of our teachers and feel they are ready for the coming school year.
 We are prepared to give your child a high- quality education.
 You have the right to request information about the professional qualifications of your child’s teacher(s) or paraprofessional(s) or educational technician.
 A paraprofessional or ed tech provides academic or other support for students under the direct supervision of a teacher.